 We are very grateful to the The Arts Society, Dartmouth and Kingswear for sponsoring this project.

-This is a collaborative project between 5 primary schools in Dartmouth and the surrounding area, and involves around 70 children in years 5 and 6.
-Each school will write and illustrate a different section of the Mayflower journey – background history, escape to and life in Leiden, Holland to Dartmouth on the Speedwell, life in Dartmouth, Dartmouth to America, settling in to new colony, one year later – Thanksgiving.
-Their stories will be based on an actual group of Mayflower passengers that will represent each leg of the journey.
+This has been a collaborative project between four primary schools in Dartmouth and the surrounding area, and involved around 90 children in years 5 and 6.
+Each class has written and illustrated a different section of the Mayflower journey – background history, escape to and life in Leiden, Holland to Dartmouth on the Speedwell, life in Dartmouth, Dartmouth to America, settling in to new colony, one year later – Thanksgiving.
+The children’s stories are based on an actual group of Mayflower passengers that represents each leg of the journey.

-Learning about the way of life in the 1600s and what it must have been like when the Mayflower and Speedwell visited Dartmouth as well as on board the ship, is an important part of the project.
-We aim to provide children with rich learning opportunities, such as visits, and a celebration day as a broader part of this project.
+Our aim was to provide children with rich learning opportunities, and finding out about the way of life in the 1600s and what it must have been like when the Mayflower and Speedwell visited Dartmouth, as well as on board the ship, was an important part of this educational project.